Jaspreet011999/JSClass/100-my-app/readme.md

 # Week 13
 - Our decision is based on our input.
 So upon filling all values, and clicking submit, our decision is generatd based on the input.
 So I will update DOM with the generated decision.
 - I don't think edit/delete would apply in the my scenario.

+# Week 14
+- I'm still working on the Edit/Delete function in my app.
+I'm trying to figure out where I should put it.
+I removed the expiry date.
+I figured out I won't need it because I have isFresh.